 Baldwin Lake in Drought

 The current drought in Southern California is among the worst we have seen.
-Unfortunately, declining rainfall has had significant impacts on Baldwin Lake.
-Low water levels have exposed expanses of mud, and revealed shoreline erosion, wall destabilization and lake bed siltation.
+Unfortunately, last winter’s rains did not lessen the significant impacts on Baldwin Lake.

 Why not refill the Lake?

-At present, the sole option for filling the Lake is to use the same potable water that fills our home faucets, which is not possible due to conservation restrictions, However, while the water level in Baldwin Lake has dropped considerably, our plan is to maintain sufficient water to sustain the fish and other wildlife.
-Over the past months, we have worked to relocate fish populations from Tule Pond to Baldwin Lake.
+At present, the sole option for filling the Lake is to use the same potable water that fills our home faucets, which is not possible due to conservation restrictions.

 What is the long-term future of the Lake?